pietroppeter/tic-tac-toe/dev.md

 ─┼─┼─
 z│x│c

-You can resign (and lose the game) using `r`.
+You can also resign (and lose the game) using `r`.
----instructions.end

 ---prompt.ready
 Ready to start?
 (Y/n)
 >
----if no
+---prompt.ready.no
 That's fine, take your time and come back when you are ready!
----exit
----if yes:
----first move
+-> quit
+---prompt.ready.invalidInput
+please answer yes (Y/y) or no (N/n)
+---prompt.ready.yes
+---game.play

  │ │
 ─┼─┼─
  │ │
 ─┼─┼─
  │ │
+---human.prompt.move
 X to move:
 >
+---human.prompt.move.q

+X│ │
+─┼─┼─
+ │ │
+─┼─┼─
+ │ │
+---human.prompt.move
+O to move:
+>
+---human.prompt.move.invalid
+`..` is not a valid input, sorry.
+---repeat instructions basing them on current game
+The lower case letters here are the current valid inputs

+X│w│e
+─┼─┼─
+a│s│d
+─┼─┼─
+z│x│c  (r to resign)
+---human.prompt
+O to move:
+>
+---

 ```